CompuCell3D/PythonScriptingManual/docs/calculating_elongation_term.rst

      I_{zz} = \frac{1}{5}(a^2+b^2)
    \end{eqnarray}

-Once we have calculated semiaxes lengths in terms of moments of inertia we can plug –in actual numbers for moment of inertia (the ones for actual cell) and obtain lengths of semiexes.
-Next we apply quadratic constraint on largest (semimajor) and smallest (seminimor axes).
-This is what elongation plugin does.
+Once we have calculated semiaxes lengths in terms of moments of inertia, we can plug in actual numbers for moment of inertia (the ones for actual cell) and obtain lengths of semiaxes.

+Next, we apply a quadratic
+constraint on largest (semimajor) and smallest (semiminor axes).
+This is what the elongation plugin does.

 .. |eigenvalue_formula_wiki| image:: images/eigenvalue_formula_wiki.png
    :width: 9.00000in